-- Text: - (3) Where it appears that the judgment debtor at a time within 1 year prior to the date of the commencement of the action in which the judgment is entered has had title to or has paid the purchase price of any real or personal property to which at the time of the examination his wife, or a relative or a person on confidential terms with the judgment debtor may claim title or right of possession, the burden of proof shall be upon the judgment debtor, or person claiming title or right of possession, to establish that the transfer or gift from him was not made for the purpose of delaying, hindering, and defrauding creditors.

-- Solution: - o "of the examination his wife" to "of the examination his or her spouse" - "gift from him" to "gift from him or her" - Note: Not strictly required by Obergefell but a semantic change reflecting the understanding that this statute applies to both men and women.
+- Text: - (3) Where it appears that the judgment debtor at a time within 1 year prior to the date of the commencement of the action in which the judgment is entered has had title to or has paid the purchase price of any real or personal property to which at the time of the examination his wife, or a relative or a person on confidential terms with the judgment debtor may claim title or right of possession, the burden of proof shall be upon the judgment debtor, or person claiming title or right of possession, to establish that the transfer or gift from him was not made for the purpose of delaying, hindering, and defrauding creditors. - Solution: - o "of the examination his wife" to "of the examination their spouse" - o "gift from him" to "gift from them" - Note: not strictly required by Obergefell but a semantic change reflecting the understanding that this statute applies to both men and women.

-Estates and Protected Individuals Code (Act 386 of 1998)
+Estates and Protected Individuals Code Act 386 of 1998